Eimantas0609/automation_testing_Baigiamasis_darbas/README.md

 * Choose the subcategory
 * Choose what want to buy
 * Add item to the cart
-* Click on te cart sign
-* View the cart
+* Read the message about adding the cart
-* Checking or appeared button to pay
 ## 5.Test Change password
 * Click on the My Account icon
 * Click new account info